 Liquid flooring options rely upon grit to provide slip resistance.
 At some point after the floor coating has been poured, a fine, gritty substance is scattered across the top.
 As the floor cures, this grit becomes a permanent part of the surface.
 A good flooring contractor will be careful to spread the grit evenly across the floor to avoid unexpected slick spots.
 If the coating begins to peel, wear off, or is otherwise compromised, it is important to repair as soon as possible, as the underlying surface will not be slip resistant.

 A floor’s cleanability is directly related to its slip resistance.
 The same texture or roughness that provides traction underfoot creates small nooks and crannies where dirt can settle.
 The more slip resistant the floor, the deeper these crannies are, making them difficult to clean with conventional methods like mopping.
+Most brands of industrial tile, including Argelith, have a baked-on finish that reduces friction and enhances cleanability.
 For easiest cleaning, companies should choose the lowest profile that provides the required level of grip.
 A floor scrubber equipped with a vacuum is an effective way to remove soil from a slip resistant floor.

 DO I NEED CORROSION RESISTANT FLOORING?